Free Economy Shipping Orders $50+

 Height

-In general, their height will range from 1.5 to 2 feet tall.
-They can get quite taller, however, if they are mixed with a larger bully breed: Mastiff, American Bulldog, Boxer, etc.
+In general, Bluenose Pitbulls' height will range from 1.5 to 2 feet tall.
+They can get quite a bit taller, however, if they are mixed with a larger bully breed: Mastiff, American Bulldog, Boxer, etc.

 Weight

-Because of the diverse range of bully breeds and them entwining throughout the years, the Blue Nose Pitbull weight can range anywhere from 30-85 pounds.
-Just like with their height, it’s not uncommon to hear of pit bulls in the 100s.>
+Because of the diverse range of bully breeds and their entwining throughout the years, the Blue Nose Pitbull's weight typically ranges anywhere between 30-85 pounds, making them a medium-sized dog on average.

 Look